alexwu77/web_programming/day02/README.md

 }
 ```

 Note: `props` are read-only.
-To store a component's state, use `state`.
+To maintain and change a component's internal state, use `state`.

 ## A Game of Tic-Tac-Toe